VirtoCommerce/vc-module-inventory/README.md

 ## Overview

-Inventory management is a system of stock level controlling and fullfilment centers management.
+Inventory management is a system of stock level controlling and fulfillment centers management.

 Inventory is often the largest item a business has in its current assets, meaning it must be accurately monitored.
 Inventory is counted and valued at the end of each accounting period to determine the company's profits or losses.